jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Today:
+    - Prediction pickup isn't removed when it is triggered: 0.3015545316899122
     - More ways to "draw you into danger"
         - spell and stats pickups
+        - How to prevent experience farming by cloning and killing units over and over.
     - Game should be fun sooner
         - rework how players get to choose new spells
         - make it on enemy death and have it be experience like nuclear throne where it's more common in the beginning.